 I am a graduate student of linguistics at the University of California, Santa Barbara.
-I recently graduated with my Bachelor’s degree from the University of Hong Kong, majoring in linguistics and statistics, and a student research assistant at the Language Development Lab, HKU.
+I recently graduated with my Bachelor’s degree from the University of Hong Kong, majoring in linguistics and statistics, and am currently a student research assistant at the Language Development Lab, HKU.
 In the coming fall, I will join the PhD programme at the University of California, Santa Barbara.

 I am primarily interested in the use of modern quantitative methodology in linguistics, and I am interested in advances on both the model level (e.g. incorporating time-series components into linguistic models, using smoothing splines in additive models to approximate nonlinear relationships) and the inference level (e.g. bootstrap resampling approaches that take into account the dependence relationship between samples, newer variable selection techniques like some penalised regression methods).
 Because the nature of these methods often escape closed-form solution, computational solutions play an important role.

 In terms of linguistic interests, I am particularly interested in morphosyntactic alternations: when there is more than one way to say something, when and why do we choose one way over another?
 I am also interested in phonology, particularly as it interacts with morphosyntax.
 This is not to give phonetics, semantics or pragmatics short shrift; the complex interplay of all levels of language is what makes language interesting, and a paper will often have to take into account, or at least control for, other linguistic strata.